kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

             purpose: database
 ```

-Label the managed clusters that should run a spoke agent:
+Label the managed clusters that should run a spoke relay:

 ```bash
 $ kubectl label managedcluster cluster-1 purpose=database